Why most AI agent projects fail before production

 Failure mode #2: Brittle connectors (Broken I/O)

-Brittle Connectors manifest as agents that break when APIs change, can't handle service outages, and fail on unexpected response formats.
+Brittle Connectors are agents that break when APIs change.
+They can't handle service outages.
+They fail when response formats are unexpected.
 Every external service update requires manual intervention and emergency patches.

 Calculate API calls per agent action and measure response time to external events.
 Project your costs at 10x scale.
 The math usually forces the decision.
 Production-grade architecture uses webhook integration, message queues, async processing, and event sourcing for auditability.

-The decision framework is simple: calculate the cost of fixing architectural debt now versus the cost of a complete rebuild.
+The decision framework is simple.
+Compare the cost to fix architectural debt now with the cost of a full rebuild.
 Factor in your timeline to production-ready and competitive pressure.
 Most teams realize the fix-now option is cheaper than they thought.

 What this means for 2026